publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch104/schI/m__us_usc_t7_s7711.md

     (a) __Prohibition of unauthorized movement of plant pests__

-        Except as provided in subsection (c) of this section, no person shall import, enter, export, or move in interstate commerce any plant pest, unless the importation, entry, exportation, or movement is authorized under general or specific permit and is in accordance with such regulations as the Secretary may issue to prevent the introduction of plant pests into the United States or the dissemination of plant pests within the United States.
+        Except as provided in subsection (c), no person shall import, enter, export, or move in interstate commerce any plant pest, unless the importation, entry, exportation, or movement is authorized under general or specific permit and is in accordance with such regulations as the Secretary may issue to prevent the introduction of plant pests into the United States or the dissemination of plant pests within the United States.

     (b) __Requirements for processes__

-        The Secretary shall ensure that the processes used in developing regulations under subsection (a) of this section governing consideration of import requests are based on sound science and are transparent and accessible.
+        The Secretary shall ensure that the processes used in developing regulations under subsection (a) governing consideration of import requests are based on sound science and are transparent and accessible.

     (c) __Authorization of movement of plant pests by regulation__

         (1) __Exception to permit requirement__

-            The Secretary may issue regulations to allow the importation, entry, exportation, or movement in interstate commerce of specified plant pests without further restriction if the Secretary finds that a permit under subsection (a) of this section is not necessary.
+            The Secretary may issue regulations to allow the importation, entry, exportation, or movement in interstate commerce of specified plant pests without further restriction if the Secretary finds that a permit under subsection (a) is not necessary.

         (2) __Petition to add or remove plant pests from regulation__